lshatok/ansible-playbooks/newcontext-nginx/README.md

 ```

-#### you will be asked for your user's password

 ## vhost-redirect

-This playbook add a simple redirect vhost for nginx.
+To use the playbook to add a simple redirect vhost for nginx.

 ### Vars